ucr-hpcc/hpcc_modules/gpaw/README.md

 Add both of these `export` lines to the end of your `~/.bashrc` file to make these changes permanent.

+## Notes
+We ended up using an externally compiled libfabric, not the intel internal version of libfabric.
+However, I am making a note of it for future reference.
+It can be enabled when `mpivars.sh` script is executed with the `-ofi_internal` argument.
+Or when `I_MPI_OFI_LIBRARY_INTERNAL` is set to a positive value.

 # GCC Compiler
 # Install